What are bed bugs?

 People have the potential to come into contact with bed bugs while traveling, at work, at school, or running daily errands.
 Cruise ships, airports, buses, libraries, schools, hotels, hospitals, and shopping centers are examples of places where people come into contact with bed bugs.

 When bed bugs are introduced into your home, they usually first hide in sleeping areas in the seams of mattresses, box springs, and cracks in walls, floors, and wooden furniture.
 As the infestation grows, bed bugs will move throughout your home infesting multiple rooms.

 How do I get rid of bed bugs?

-If you have discovered bed bugs in your yard or home, the best way to get rid of them and prevent them from returning, is to reach out to Able Pest Management, LLC.
+If you have discovered bed bugs in your home, the best way to get rid of them and prevent them from returning, is to reach out to Able Pest Management, LLC.
 Our team will come to your aid and develop a pest control program that is customized to meet the unique needs of your home and family.

 Our highly trained and experienced professionals are passionate about eliminating pests through our proven treatment methods.
 If you are looking for exceptional pest control for your Honolulu home or business, reach out to Able Pest Management today!

 How can I prevent bed bugs in the future?

 Keep bed bugs out of your Honolulu home and away from your family with the help of Able Pest Management and the following bed bug prevention tips: